Configure GraphQL Code Generator#

 "useIndexSignature": true,

-"contextType": "MeshContext",
+"contextType": "MeshContext"

 }

-Customizing the GraphQL Code Generator configuration#
+Customizing the GraphQL Code Generator configuration

-The above default configuration can be override with the codegen
+The above default configuration can be overridden with the codegen root parameter, as shown below:

 codegen: